-Description of 21st Century Skills: This subject has been designed to encourage student curiosity and creativity as they explore and develop skills in photography, media and visual communications and design.
+This subject has been designed to encourage student curiosity and creativity as they explore and develop skills in photography, media and visual communications and design.
 Students will develop communication, collaboration and leadership skills when they work in small teams.
 They will utilise ICT literacy skills and deepen their social and cultural awareness as they explore, reflect and comment on a range of media issues and products.

-Description of the Learning: Media Arts focuses on teaching students about visual representations, storytelling and graphic elements and their importance in media products.
+Media Arts focuses on teaching students about visual representations, storytelling and graphic elements and their importance in media products.
 Students will complete three major subject areas: